lolyu/aoi/books/understanding_linux_networking/02_socket_receive_path/linux_socket.md

 ```

 ## summary
-* when a thread tries to read from a blocking socket, it will check the socket receive queue first, if there is no packet, it will yield the CPU.
+* when a thread tries to read from a blocking socket, it will check the socket receive queue first, if there is no packet, it will put itself into the socket wait queue and yield the CPU.
 * after the hard interrupt handler/softirqd puts the packets into the socket receive queue, it will wakes up one thread that is blocked reading from the socket.

 * question: how many interrupts?